7 Strategies to Avoid Inheritance Tax

 Defined benefit pensions

 A defined benefit pension is not owned by the member and would usually pay a guaranteed income for life at retirement.
 These pension plans do not offer the same Inheritance Tax savings as a defined contribution scheme.
-Some defined benefit pensions pay a tax-free lump sum to the dependants of the pension member, and while this may be free of Inheritance Tax, the payment does not help with planning for Inheritance Tax.
+Some defined benefit pensions pay a tax-free lump sum to the dependents of the pension member, and while this may be free of Inheritance Tax, the payment does not help with planning for Inheritance Tax.

 Inheritance Tax and Pension transfers within 2 years of death